Hughes-Genome-Group/deepC/README.md

 *Compatibility with v2.0 not yet tested.

-### Required Ressources
+### Required Resources

-  * training deepC models requires running with GPU support for several hours (up to days depending on the dataset and epochs aimed for)
+  * Training deepC models requires running with GPU support for several hours (up to days depending on the dataset and epochs aimed for)
-  * running predictions is feasible without but runs significantly faster with a GPU
+  * Running predictions is feasible without but runs significantly faster with a GPU
-  * for example predicting the impact of a variant as in the tutorial provided requires ~5 mins with GPU support and ~ 2h on CPU.
+  * For example predicting the impact of a variant as in the tutorial provided requires ~ 5 mins with GPU support and ~ 2h on CPU.

 ### Installation